 In this study, we systematically examine the future of work as it relates to young people with disabilities, with the aim of anticipating the work and labour market changes that will affect their inclusion and success in the future of work.
 Findings can help inform the design of future-proofed policies and programs for young people with disabilities that can be implemented in the present to address the anticipated shocks and stresses of the future of work.

 Objectives of the study

-Canadian Council for Rehabilitation and Work
+Canadian Council on Rehabilitation and Work

 Education at Work Ontario

-Government of Canada – Employment and Social Development Canada
+Employment and Social Development Canada (Government of Canada)

 The Knowledge Society

 New Frontiers in Research Fund (a Tri-Agency Program—CIHR, NSERC, SSHRC)